Double Dribble (video game): NES version

-Several positions on the court were 'hot spots,' high-percentage areas where shots were taken were likely to score points (e.g., "a fade-away, banked 3-pointer").
+Several positions on the court were 'hot spots', high-percentage areas where shots were taken were likely to score points (e.g., "a fade-away, banked 3-pointer").
 For example: it is easier to hit a 3-pointer on the bottom right-hand side of the screen.
 A player could start a 3-point jump shot from the top right or left corner of the court inbounds, and continue the jump out of bounds and even slightly behind the hoop and it would go in nearly every time.
 Another nearly guaranteed shot is taken with the player standing 3-quarters length of the court away from their goal could go for a running 3-point shot, provided that the shot button was pressed within the other team's free-throw shooting circle.
 In certain circumstances, the display would break away from the full court action and show a close-up of the players either dunking the ball or making a shot.
 Frequently a player would miss a slam dunk, which is a very high percentage shot.

 While the Arcade Version has time based play, the NES version allows you to play the full game regardless of score.
 Quarters can be played with 5, 10, 20, or 30 minute lengths.
 Single Player games can be played against three CPU skill levels, and a Versus Mode is also available for two players to play against each other.
 Players can choose from one of four teams: Boston, Chicago, Los Angeles and New York.
 There is no difference in skill level or abilities between the teams.
 In 1P Mode, the CPU Team will always be Boston, but in versus mode, the only rule is that both players can't be the same team.
-Since there is no NBA license, no team names or player names are used; however, the teams wear the same color of their NBA counterparts, and the teams had similar names: L.A.
+Since there is no NBA license, no team names or player names are used, but the teams wear the same color of their NBA counterparts, and the teams had similar names: L.A.
 Breakers, Boston Frogs, Chicago Ox, and New York Eagles.

 Winning a game would show a basketball player in the team colors triumphantly holding up a trophy.
 The trophy's color was dependent on number of opponents defeated, one bronze, two silver, and all three gold.